Anti-Trump protesters turn out to rallies in New York, Washington and other cities across country

 Marshall Green, who was among the protesters, said he was most concerned that Trump has invoked the wartime Alien Enemies Act of 1798 by claiming the country is at war with Venezuelan gangs linked to the South American nation’s government.

 “Congress should be stepping up and saying no, we are not at war.
-You cannot use that,” the 61 year-old Morristown, New Jersey resident said.
+You cannot use that,” said the 61-year-old from Morristown, New Jersey.
 “You cannot deport people without due process, and everyone in this country has the right to due process no matter what.”

 Meanwhile Melinda Charles, of Connecticut, said she worried about Trump’s “executive overreach,” citing clashes with the federal courts to Harvard University and other elite colleges.